amitdhanani2012/freebsd-ipfw-dummynet-traffic-shape/README.md

 options DUMMYNET

-Check dummynet is loaded or not test@freebsd14-2:~/project-ipfw-dummynet-altq $ kldstat -v |grep -i dummynet
+Check dummynet is loaded or not

-415 dummynet
+test@freebsd14-2:~/project-ipfw-dummynet-altq $ kldstat -v |grep -i dummynet 415 dummynet

-If above both are missing then compile kernel to have support of module
+If above both are missing then compile kernel to have support of module dummynet and ALTQ (actually in this example dummynet only required)

-dummynet and ALTQ (actually in this example dummynet only required), Now Check file 01-kernel-compile.txt and follow it
+Now Check file 01-kernel-compile.txt and follow it

 If above both present then follow 03-step-to-enable-ipfw.txt